guojin-yan/OpenVINO-CSharp-API/demos/yolov8/README.md

 ## Building

 &emsp;    Currently, rapid implementation in the Window environment has been achieved.
-Please refer to the installation of the environment for reference[Windows Installation OpenVINOSharp](./../../docs/en/windows_install.md)
+Please refer to the installation of the environment for reference[Windows Installation OpenVINO™ C# API](./../../docs/en/windows_install.md)

 &emsp;   The Linux environment is still under development.